-Suppliers must have a chemical spill and emergency response plan that is practiced periodically, to demonstrate that employees know how to respond in the case of a chemical emergency, spill or leak.
-Having a plan can help prevent employees and community casualties as well as possible financial collapse of the organization in the case of a chemical emergency.
+Suppliers must have a chemical spill and emergency response plan practiced periodically to show that employees know how to respond in a chemical emergency, spill, or leak.
+A plan can help prevent employees and community casualties and possible financial collapse of the organization in a chemical emergency.
 Time and circumstances in an emergency mean that normal channels of authority and communication cannot be relied upon to function routinely.
 The stress of the situation can lead to poor judgment resulting in severe losses.
-Communication, training and periodic drills will ensure adequate performance if the plan must be carried out.
+Communication, training, and periodic drills will ensure adequate performance if the plan must be carried out.

-According to the ZDHC Chemical Management System (CMS) Guidance Manual, an Emergency Response Plan should be prepared as a written procedure and include detailed instructions on how to evacuate the building and contain contact names/information for individuals in charge of the evacuation.
+According to the latest ZDHC Chemical Management System (CMS) Guidance Manual, an Emergency Response Plan should be prepared as a written procedure and include detailed instructions on how to evacuate the building and contain contact names/information for individuals in charge of the evacuation.
 In addition:

-• Primary and secondary escape routes with simple instructions should be posted at significant spots, at entrances and near elevators and telephones;
+- Primary and secondary escape routes with simple instructions should be posted at significant spots, at entrances and near elevators and telephones; - Emergency Response Leaders are assigned to each facility.
+Emergency Response Leaders are responsible for leading any emergency responses, such as evacuations etc. Emergency Response Leaders should be assigned specific duties, such as verifying that all workers have been evacuated; - Disabled workers and those with a history of certain medical conditions should be assigned an Emergency Response Leader to guide them to safety; - Stairways should be kept free of materials that could block or hinder an evacuation; - Regular fire drills should be conducted to identify problems before an actual fire occurs and treated as if they were an actual emergency; - Important telephone numbers such as emergency, fire department and internal Emergency Response Leaders should be posted close to every telephone;

-- Emergency Response Leaders are assigned in each facility.
-Emergency Response Leaders are responsible for leading any emergency responses, such as evacuations etc. Emergency Response Leaders should be assigned specific duties, such as verifying that all workers have been evacuated; - Disabled workers and those with a history of certain medical conditions should be assigned an Emergency Response Leader to guide them to safety; - Stairways should be kept free of materials that could block or hinder an evacuation; - Regular fire drills should be conducted to identify problems before an actual fire occurs and treated as if they were an actual emergency; - Important telephone numbers such as emergency, fire department and internal Emergency Response Leaders should be posted close to every telephone; - An emergency shower and eye wash station for removing chemicals that may contact the skin or eyes should be maintained in the workshop and storage areas; and - A first aid kit that is clearly marked, easily accessible and protected against dust and water should be provided.
+- An emergency shower and eye wash station for removing chemicals that may contact the skin or eyes should be maintained in the workshop and storage areas; and - A first aid kit that is clearly marked, easily accessible and protected against dust and water should be provided.
 The kit should include: i) an inspection tag to document monthly checks, and ii) written first aid instructions in the local language.